awesome-neurodiversity/awesome-neurodiversity/CONTRIBUTING.md

 GitHub user?
 We do use issue forms instead of painfully editing Markdown files.
 Go to the GitHub mirror's issue tracker, select "New issue" and choose Suggest a resource.

 While sourcehut's Markdown renderer doesn't support checkboxes yet, we still need it once we enabled issue tracker mirroring between services in the future.
 To tick a box for starters, just replace [ ] with [X] and vice versa.

+Another way of doing this is through Tally

 -->